 Dr. Kang joined the McCormick faculty in July 2019.
-She earned a PhD in Theology with a major in Old Testament from Fuller Theological Seminary in 2017 with her dissertation, "Bokeumjali in Exile: Transnational Readings of Ezekiel 40-48 and Sa-I-Gu," passing with distinction.
+She earned a PhD in Theology with a major in Old Testament from Fuller Theological Seminary in 2017 with her disserta on, "Bokeumjali in Exile: Transna onal Readings of Ezekiel 40-48 and Sa-I-Gu," passing with dis nc on.
 She was awarded her MDiv from Fuller in 2007 and a BA in Development Studies from University of California-Berkeley in 2004.
-Dr. Kang's research interests are in areas of intersection between migration and theology, forced and return migrations in the Hebrew Bible, and Korean/Korean-American hermeneutics.
+Dr. Kang's research interests are in areas of intersec on between migra on and theology, forced and return migra ons in the Hebrew Bible, and Korean/Korean-American hermeneu cs.